 Coinciding with the shift in the type of work brings a lot of questions about where we work.

-Where we once needed to be on-site or “at the office” today, everything is online, allowing us to find spaces or places for us to be productive for the we’re doing that day or in that moment.
+Where we once needed to be on-site or “at the office”, everything is now online, allowing us to find spaces or places for us to be productive for the work we're doing that day or at that moment.

 Companies are beginning to adapt by allowing people to change their desk locations in the office and building out new and improved spaces that accommodate all types of work styles from collaborative to quiet and focused.
 If your workspace doesn't allow for that, develop a policy that builds employee trust and freedom to work from wherever is best for them and their work.
 Some days it might be quiet at home, whereas others it could be in the office amongst the team, and lastly - maybe they need the quiet combined with a bit of bustle that they can find from the local coffee shop.